Skip to content

 Not doneWhy

-No supervisor resetAgent behavioral continuity does not break when the domain standard gets more precise.
-Cross-version trend is real signal; resetting the supervisor would discard it.
+No supervisor resetDecision continuity does not break when the domain standard gets more precise.
+Cross-version trend is real signal; resetting would discard it.

-No cross-version aggregation splitA score drop at a version bump is a thing to see, not a boundary to hide.
-Dashboards render continuous series; the version bump is annotated, not a partition.
+No cross-version aggregation splitA status-distribution shift at a version bump is a thing to see, not a boundary to hide.
+System Card surfaces render continuous series; the version bump is annotated, not a partition.

-No changeset-acceptance pausePublication is a Worlds-internal event.
-The scan pipeline has no mechanical reason to pause during it.
+No decision-pipeline pausePublication is a worlds-internal event.
+The decision-server has no mechanical reason to pause during it.
+Module-cache invalidation happens lazily on first request for the new version.

 No version-aware branching in spectral.platform domain codeThe architecture validator’s job is to catch imports; the code-review job is to catch version-conditional logic in the platform context.
 None should exist.

-Where version transitions are visible to customers (trend charts, scan history, cross-scan comparisons), they appear as overlay markers on continuous data.
+Where version transitions are visible to customers (System Card trend, decision history, cross-decision comparisons), they appear as overlay markers on continuous data.
 Sentry-style: the line does not break, but a marker at the timestamp of the version publication makes the change visible and click-through to the new version’s release notes.

 │ ╭────╮ ╭─